 $timezone_identifier = date_default_timezone_get(); echo $timezone_identifier . "<br/>"; date_default_timezone_set('Asia/Kolkata'); $timezone_identifier = date_default_timezone_get(); echo $timezone_identifier;

-In PHP, there is no in-built function to convert from one timezone to another.
-Rather, we can obtain this conversion process by creating DateTimeZone instance for the required timezone and this instance should be applied it to datetime object involved in timezone convertion.
+In PHP, there is no inbuilt function to convert from one time zone to another.
+Rather, we can obtain this conversion process by creating a DateTimeZone instance for the required timezone and this instance should be applied it to date time object involved in timezone conversion.
 For example,

 date_default_timezone_set('Asia/Kolkata'); $objDateTime = new DateTime("1978-11-21 12:12:12"); $timezone_array["asian_time"] = $objDateTime->format('d-m-Y H:i:s'); $objDateTimeZone = new DateTimeZone('America/Los_Angeles'); $objDateTime->setTimeZone($objDateTimeZone); $timezone_array["us_time"] = $objDateTime->format('d-m-Y H:i:s'); print "<pre>"; print_r($timezone_array); print "</pre>";

 This PHP code tutorial was published on June 27, 2013.